Skip to content

 Yes.
 Units auto-scale and you can switch between bytes (KB/s, MB/s) and bits (Kb/s, Mb/s).
 You can also choose a one-line or two-line menu bar display.

-Does NetSpeed collect any data?
+Does LiveMetrics collect any data?

 No. It reads only local interface stats on your Mac and sends nothing anywhere.
 There are no accounts and no tracking of any kind.